beameio/beame-sdk/README.md

 ## Beame CLI

-If you have completed the "Getting Started The Easy Way" above, and know how your future application will look, you can feel free to use all of what's described below.
+If you have completed the ["Quick Start"](#quick-start) above, and know how your future application will look, you can feel free to use all of what's described below.
 At any moment, using beame-sdk, you can see all credentials you currently own by running:
  - `beame creds show`